FluffyKas/fylo-dark-landing-page/README.md

 *Nesting*

 I loved this.
-How many times I had to scroll all the way down to find my media queries and then back because I already forget what was the padding or font-size that I wanted to change.
-In this projects I felt like I nested all media queries where they're actually relevant like this:
+How many times I had to scroll all the way down to find my media queries and then back because I already forgot what values the padding or font-size had that I wanted to change.
+In this projects I felt like I nested all media queries how they make the most sense to me, like this:

 ```
 .reviews-holder {